Drug and Alcohol Treatment Services

 - Mental Health and Addiction; Neurobiology of Addiction

 - Men's and Women's issues and Aftercare Planning

 Each patient meets individually with a clinician at the time of evaluation to create treatment plan goals.
 Clients can also schedule individual meetings with program staff outside of group times.

 - Quitting Time does not offer medication management, but will coordinate with each client's outpatient medication prescriber to discuss medication issues and treatment needs

 - Clients on approved maintenance medication (i.e., Suboxone, Subutex) with a licensed provider are accepted into the Quitting Time Program

 Our Program Schedule:

-Phase One is 4 weeks on Monday-Thursday from 9 am-12:30 pm or 6 pm - 9:30 pm.
+Phase One is 4 weeks on Monday, Tuesday, Thursday and Friday from 6 pm - 9:30 pm.
 Phase Two is a once weekly aftercare group from 6 pm - 7 pm on Mondays.
 Phase II concludes after 4 weeks but is available ongoing to alumni of the program.
-An ongoing muti-family education group is offered on Monday 7:15 pm - 9:15 pm.

 Quitting Time is facilitated by Master's Level Clinicians who specialize in the treatment of alcohol and drug abuse and depemdence.